-The English word 'shebeen' is perhaps derived from the Irish-Gaelic word 'síbín'.
-The Zulu word 'shibhile', meaning 'cheap', is another possible interpretation.
+The English word shebeen may be derived from the Irish-Gaelic word síbín.
+The Zulu word shibhile, meaning 'cheap', is another possible source.

 Unlicensed drinking establishments, have been around since trading ships first began visiting the Cape, but it wasn’t until the 19th Century that the shebeens of South Africa’s black townships became well established.